myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-25T01:49:57.878Z
+>
+> “No one knows yet that this will lead to the collapse of the financial system around the world…”

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-25T01:07:49.708Z
 >
 > “IBM taps AI to translate COBOL code to Java”